Skshee/cryptonite_taskphase_Suvan/LinuxLuminarium/PonderingPaths/Program&AbsolutePaths.md

 # Program and Absolute Paths

+## Basic Terminologies

+**Absolute Path**- Starts at the root directory, represented by the forward slash (/), and provides the complete path to a file or directory.

+**Relative Path**-  Starts from the current working directory, and provides the path to a file or directory relative to the current directory.

 ## Challenge Objective

 The objective of this challenge is to obtain the flag by following a longer path.